Parapro-to-Teacher Students do not have to attend on-campus orientation. They will need to complete the information on this page instead.

 Who is this track designed for?

-This program is targets paraprofessionals who want to complete the requirements to become certified teachers in Georgia.
+This track is for paraprofessionals who want to become certified teachers in Georgia.
 Since the degree earned will be in elementary education, it is preferable that those applying be parapros in K-5 settings.
 Paraprofessionals in a non-K-5 setting can complete the program.
 It is also preferable that students entering the program be employed in a public school system.
 If you are interested in the program and are a parapro in a private school, please reach out to determine if it is a possibility for your school.
 You must be a current paraprofessional to be accepted into the Parapro-to-Teacher Program.

-The coursework for this program is online, so paraprofessionals are can retain employment during their time in the program.
-If you are unsure if you prefer the parapro or traditional track in the elementary education program, please review this document to see the differences.
+The coursework for this program is online, so paraprofessionals can remain employed.
+If you are unsure whether you prefer the parapro or traditional track in the elementary education program, please review this document to see the differences.

 What courses will I need to complete before starting the track?